-This plan applies to:
+This plan applies to both:

-- residential development throughout the LGA, excluding part of the Macquarie Park Corridor - non-residential development in part of the Macquarie Park only.
+- residential development throughout the LGA, including Macquarie Park - non-residential development in Macquarie Park only.

-Council has a fixed rate levy (or section 7.12) contributions plan, primarily to collect contributions from non-residential development in the remainder of the LGA (outside the Macquarie Park Corridor) and fund a range of other urban improvement and economic infrastructure projects.
+Council has another fixed rate levy (or section 7.12) contributions plan, primarily to collect contributions from non-residential development in the remainder of the LGA (outside Macquarie Park) and fund a range of other urban improvement and economic infrastructure projects.
 The fixed rate levy plan also collects levies from other forms of residential development that are not covered by this nexus-based section 7.11 plan.